flojoy-ai/docs/docs/instruments-database/RF Signal Generators/Keysight-33522B/Keysight-33522B.md

 signal_generator.close()
 ```

-Note: Replace `'TCPIP0::192.168.1.1::INSTR'` with the actual VISA resource name or address of your Keysight 33522B RF Signal Generator.
+Note: Replace `'TCPIP0::192.168.1.1::INSTR'` with the actual VISA resource name or address of your Keysight (Agilent) 33522B RF Signal Generator.

 </TabItem>
 </Tabs>